xyproto/algernon/README.md

 // Given a namespace and Lua code, set the given code as the only code in the namespace.
 Returns true if successful. codelib:set(string, string) -> bool

-// Given a namespace, return Lua code or an empty string. codelib:get(string) -> string
+// Given a namespace, return Lua code, or an empty string. codelib:get(string) -> string

 // Import (eval) code from the given namespace into the current Lua state.
-Returns true on success. codelib:import(string) -> bool
+Returns true if successful. codelib:import(string) -> bool

 // Completely clear the code library.
 Returns true if successful.